Antonio32A/DungeonUtilities/README.md

 Utilities for Hypixel SkyBlock Dungeons such as the map preview, blaze room solver and more!

 ## Contributing
-To contribute please make a PR with your changes add a detailed description explaining your changes.
+To contribute please make a PR with your changes and add a detailed description explaining your changes.